-There are other gas cylinders available and other sizes, but the above gas cylinders are recommended for family camping and the easiest to get refills.
+Other gas cylinders are available, and other sizes, but the above gas cylinders are recommended for family camping and are the easiest to get refills.

 Read the rest of this article to find out why and how to save a few pounds on buying a gas cylinder.